robert-vogel/moca_analysis/fig5/README.md

 * MSK-4, collection id = 287
     - 2,050 thumbnail images with diagnoses confirmed by histopathology

-These data were downloaded using the `download_collections.py` script.
+These data were downloaded using the `download_collections.py` script, and ran from the command line by:
-Command line arguments

 ```bash
 python download_collections.py --dir imgs_train 289